-- 1. To lay before the members, the Audited Financial Statements of the Company for the year ended December 31, 2019, together with the reports of the Directors, Auditor and Audit Committee thereon. - 2.
-To approve the appointments of the following Directors appointed since the last AGM: - Mr. Kenneth Egbaran - Mr. Wole Onasanya - 3.
-To authorize the Directors to appoint and fix the remuneration of the Auditors for the 2020 financial year. - 4.
-To elect members of the Audit Committee.
+- 1. To lay before the members, the Audited Financial Statements of the Company for the year ended December 31, 2020, together with the reports of the Directors, Auditor and Audit Committee thereon. - 2.
+To re-elect Directors retiring by Rotation. - 3.
+To authorize the Directors to appoint and fix the remuneration of the Auditors for the 2021 financial year. - 4.
+To elect members of the Statutory Audit Committee. - 5.
+To disclose the remuneration of Managers.